AlgeriaOfficial Name: People's Democratic Republic of Algeria

 CURRENCY RESTRICTIONS FOR ENTRY:

 Travelers must declare at Customs if they are traveling with more than 3000 Algerian dinar or foreign currency that exceeds 1000 euros (or equivalent)

 Algerian dinars cannot be taken out of the country

 See our Fact Sheet on Algeria for information on U.S–Algerian relations.

 Entry, Exit & Visa Requirements

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Algeria.
+HIV restrictions: We are unaware of any HIV/AIDS entry restrictions for visitors or foreign residents of Algeria.